Stephen Glover (columnist): Early life

-The son of clergyman John Morton Glover (died 1979), a prebendary of Hereford Cathedral and formerly rector of Broseley, Shropshire, and Helen Ruth, née Jones (died 1984), Glover was educated at Shrewsbury School and Mansfield College, Oxford.
+The son of clergyman John Morton Glover (died 1979), a prebendary of Hereford Cathedral and rector of Broseley, Shropshire, and Helen Ruth, née Jones (died 1984), Glover was educated at Shrewsbury School and Mansfield College, Oxford.

 Career

-Glover co-founded The Independent in 1986 with Andreas Whittam Smith and Matthew Symonds.
-All three had previously been journalists on The Daily Telegraph and had left the paper towards the end of Lord Hartwell's ownership.
+Glover joined the Daily Telegraph in 1978 as a leader writer.
+He co-founded The Independent in 1986 with Andreas Whittam Smith and Matthew Symonds.
+All three had previously been journalists on the Telegraph.

-Between 1986 and 1990, Glover was Foreign Editor of The Independent.
+Between 1986 and 1990, Glover was foreign editor of The Independent.
 The paper's early foreign correspondents included James Fenton, Alexander Chancellor, Patrick Marnham and Rupert Cornwell.
 In 1990, he became the founding editor of The Independent on Sunday.

 In 1992, Glover helped Richard Ingrams launch The Oldie magazine with fellow journalists Auberon Waugh, Alexander Chancellor, and Patrick Marnham.

 Glover has been a columnist for the London Evening Standard (1992–95), The Daily Telegraph (1995–97), The Spectator (1996–2005), The Independent (2005–12) and The Oldie (2014–23).
 He has written a column for the Daily Mail since 1998.

-In 2004, Glover proposed a new compact upmarket newspaper to be called The World with fellow journalists Francis Wheen and Frank Johnson under the chairmanship of Adam Broadbent, a former managing director of finances at Schroders plc.
-The proposed newspaper was loosely modelled on Le Monde in France, and was intended as a response to the dumbing down of some quality titles.
-It was reported that Glover and his colleagues sought only £15.4 million to launch The World, less than the budget for The Independent almost 20 years earlier, though this amount was subsequently slightly increased.
+In 2004, Glover proposed a new compact upmarket newspaper with fellow journalists Francis Wheen and Frank Johnson.
+They sought a reported £15.4 million to launch The World, less than the funding for The Independent.
 The project did not get off the ground.

 Glover is the author of Paper Dreams (1993), an account of the founding of The Independent, and editor of The Penguin Book of Journalism (1999).
 His first novel, Splash!, was published by Constable in 2017.

 Personal life

-He married Celia Elizabeth Montague in 1982; they have two children.
+He married Celia Elizabeth Montague in 1982; they have two sons.